2pro12342/Skiovox-v146/README.md

 If trying to download/open file;
 - Open "chrome://file-manager" to open file manager (make sure to favorite to bookmark bar for easy access).

+## Why do you need to use the System Browser Window
+To get the cert file you uploaded.
+If you are wondering why use the chrome browser over the system browser, you can find out on Skiovox Lite and the system browser window doesn't have that many functions like; most sandbox js features, window/tab management, url address bar/toolbar featues, and more.

+## Chrome Browser Pros/Cons

+Pros:
+- Multiple tab/window management
+- Devtools
+- URL bar/toolbar
+- Installing extensions
+- Adding accounts
+- URLs unblocked
+and more!

+Cons:
+- Chrome Apps might not work (File Manager, Settings, Text App, etc.)
+- Some Shortcuts may not work
+- Some JS Sandbox features might not work
+- Not easy set-up

+## Issues
+- Organization blocks on sites are still blocked (github, google accounts, etc.)
+- When fully shut off (or computer dies), you will need to redo steps.
+- Not able to see battery, time, date, or notifications.

 ## Credits
 2pro12342 | Github (finding exploit)

 ## Inspiration
 Skiovox / Incognito / Guest Mode

+## Sources

+Uncensored AI: Venice.ai/chat
+Chat I Used: venice.ai/chat/yheJ9gb
+Research Sources: chatgpt.com
+Coding languages Used: ".crt", ".perm", ".p12".